 There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

-However, what still prove to be a challenge for customers are roaming charges that are incurred outside of the United States.
+What still prove to be a challenge for customers are roaming charges that are incurred outside of the United States.
 You definitely want to avoid international roaming charges, which can bloat your phone bill in a hurry.
 I'm going to walk you step by step through the major cellular providers' roaming policies, as well as exactly what to do about it.

 - What Is Data Roaming?